Grammar & Formatting

 Use an alert to emphasize or call attention to information that doesn't fit into the flow of text.

-In general, alerts should be short (1-2 paragraphs); if you need to write something long or complex in an alert, consider whether it can go into its own subsection with a header instead.
+In general, keep alerts short (1-2 paragraphs).
+If you need to write something long or complex in an alert, consider whether it can go into its own subsection with a header instead.
 Avoid using code blocks, bulleted lists, or numbered lists in an alert unless they are absolutely necessary.

 Ampersands (&)

-Only use ampersands when talking about their use in UI elements, HTML, or programming languages.
-Otherwise, do not use ampersands in either titles, link titles, headings, or text.
-Use "and" instead.
+Use ampersands only when describing their use in UI elements, HTML, or programming languages.
+Otherwise, use "and" instead of ampersands in titles, link titles, headings, and text.

-For more information, see the ampersand (&) section in Microsoft Style Guide.
+For more information, see ampersand (&) in the Microsoft Style Guide.

 Click Save & Close.